 Typically a trout feeds under the surface of the water over 80% of the time.
 Their feeding habits are dictated by opportunity, quantity, water temperature and net caloric expenditure.
 The last being a fancy way of saying that fish are wired to not expend more energy to eat something than they will gain from the tasty morsel.
 These factors propagated the use of sub-surface flies since way back when.
 The use of which probably started after Izaak Walton ran out of whiskey on his third day of staring at the same run without seeing a fish rise.

-But most of anglers know that there is much more to slipping on a bobber and tying on some random fly.
-They know their unseen representation of a mayfly, caddis or whatever they hope appears on the surface by the time they get the last barb on their
+But most anglers know that there is much more to slipping on a bobber and tying on some random fly.
+They know their unseen representation of a mayfly, caddis, or whatever they hope appears on the surface by the time they get the last barb on their

 fly crimped is somewhat crucial.
 But there are a lot of simple, over-looked things that you can do before and while you dredge the depths that will positively impact your time spent nymphing.
 Here are a few of them.

 Do More Than Roll Some Rocks…

 This one is fly fishing 101 but is often ignored by us all.
 Often we know or think we know by the time of year, air temperature, or by what some friend told us what is going on in under the water.
 But don’t limit yourself by just rolling a rock or two to see what might be clinging to the bottom of it.

 Get a bug seine, I have a little aquarium net and take several dips into the water.
 Take your first samples from where the bottom hasn’t been disturbed and at various depths.
 This will tell you what insect pupae or larva are bobbing around the various water columns and in what numbers.
 Then dip the net in where you have scuffed your feet through the mud and rocks.
 Often times the insects that you get from each of these different samples vary greatly.
 By dipping your net in several different locations and water speed will give you a snapshot of what the trout might be eating now and later.